Public Zombie Mode Rules and Settings

 A player is awarded to the owner with the highest bid, and in the event of a tie for the highest bid, the player will be awarded to the owner with the lowest overall season-to-date point total.

-Following each Thursday's waiver wire period (detailed further below), all remaining available free agents can be added on a first-come-first-serve (FCFS) basis up until a player's respective kick-off time for that week.
-Once an available player's game kicks off, he is put on waivers until the next week's Wednesday waiver wire period.
+Following each Friday's waiver wire period (detailed further below), all remaining available free agents can be added on a first-come-first-serve (FCFS) basis up until a player's respective kick-off time for that week.
+Once an available player's game kicks off, he is put on waivers until the next week's Thursday's waiver wire period.
 FCFS transactions are free, so even those with a $0 FAAB budget can still make FCFS transactions.

 As an anti-cheating measure, when you add a free agent to your roster during FCFS, that player cannot be dropped in the same week.